Ly3537982 Kras G12c Inhibitor Clinical Trial

 Main Subheading: Understanding LY3537982 and KRAS G12C Inhibition

 KRAS (Kirsten rat sarcoma viral oncogene homolog) is a gene that belongs to the RAS family of oncogenes.
 These genes play a vital role in cell signaling pathways that regulate cell growth, differentiation, and survival.
 When KRAS is functioning normally, it acts as an on-off switch, transmitting signals from outside the cell to the nucleus, where they influence gene expression.
-However, mutations in KRAS can disrupt this process, leading to its constitutive activation, which drives uncontrolled cell growth and contributes to cancer development.
+On the flip side, mutations in KRAS can disrupt this process, leading to its constitutive activation, which drives uncontrolled cell growth and contributes to cancer development.

 Comprehensive Overview